deltamodders/deltamod/README.md

 <hr />

 # Running Deltamod from source
 In order to run Deltamod, you can run the `Run.cmd` file provided within the repository.
-If the program doesn't find required programs
+If the script doesn't find the required programs, it can install them for you if you wish.
 <br />
 <hr />